By Karl Widerquist, co-chair BIEN, and Louise Haagh, co-chair BIEN

 - Improve BIEN’s outreach to affiliates and nonaffiliated organizations.

-- Set up the website to take online donations and determine a crowdfunding strategy.
+- Set up the website to take online donations and determine a crowdfunding strategy through means of Paypal, Patreon, ect.

-- Improve BIEN’s website including an effort to create a depository of research and expertise
+- Improve BIEN’s website (which may be a complete website redesign), including an effort to create a depository of research and expertise.

 This is an ambitious agenda for next year (and the coming years).
 This op-ed is the third in serious arguing for this vision.
 Louise Haagh and I argued in two previous op-eds for yearly Congresses, and for the importance of these taskforces (and others our supports might create) in improving our outreach and networking.